Romulus, Michigan: Education

 The Romulus Community School District serves and educates the children in the City of Romulus and other communities.
 The district is made up of a high school (Romulus Senior High School), a middle school, an early childhood center, and four elementary schools - Barth, Halecreek, Romulus, and Wick.

 A portion is instead within the Wayne-Westland Community Schools.
-It is zoned to Roosevelt-McGrath Elementary School in Wayne, Adams Upper Elementary School in Westland, Franklin Middle School in Wayne, and Wayne Memorial High School in Wayne.
+It is zoned to Roosevelt-McGrath Elementary School in Wayne, Franklin Middle School in Wayne, and Wayne Memorial High School in Wayne.

 Summit Academy Schools and Metro Charter Academy are charter schools that serves students in the Brownstown and Romulus areas respectfully.

 The Roman Catholic Archdiocese of Detroit formerly operated the St. Aloysius School in Romulus.